Department Head, Access Services

 The Department Head, Access Services provides leadership and management for the Access Services department across library locations.
 They develop proactive services with an emphasis on the integration of emerging technologies for improved access.
 The incumbent directs and coordinates the activities of the department comprising 3 librarians, 20 support staff, and a significant number of student assistants.
 The Department Head sets departmental goals and objectives, analyzes and acts on library usage trends, designs workflows, and maintains internal controls and documentation.

-ALA-accredited MLS or MIS, or equivalent advanced degree.Departmental Required Skills
+ALA-accredited MLS or MIS, or equivalent advanced degree.Other Required Qualifications

 -ALA-accredited MLS, MIS, or equivalent advanced degree.